Raging-Tiger/Quantum-faceoff-superposition-tactics/README.md

 To run the game, run the **main.py** file.

 - Current game version: **1.0.0**.
+NB!
+The game uses a soundtrack.
+It can be muted/unmuted using the keyboard button **M**.
 ## Game structure and gameplay elements

 The game has mostly a linear structure, featuring two possible endings, and follows the following pattern: